 The secretary must call a meeting of the trustees if requested to do so by a trustee.

-The chairman shall act as chairman at meetings of the committee.
-If the chairman
+The Chair shall act as chair at meetings of the trustees.
+If the Chair

-is absent from any meeting, the members of the committee present shall choose one of their number to be chairman before any other business is transacted.
+is absent from any meeting, the trustees present shall choose one of their number to chair the meeting before any other business is transacted.

-There shall be a quorum when at least one third of all the number of members trustees of the committee for the time-being, or three members of the committee trustees (whichever is the greater), are present at a meeting.
+There shall be a quorum when at least one third of all trustees for the time-being, or three trustees (whichever is the greater), are present at a meeting.
+Where the committee comprises only two trustees, they shall constitute a quorum in line with clause 8 (1).

 No decision may be made by a meeting of the trustees unless a quorum is present at the time the decision is purported to be made.